-He was a member of the Executive Council of Australia, a member of Roads Australia and a Patron of the Committee for Infrastructure and Logistics Australia.
+He was a member of the Executive Council of Queensland, a member of Roads Australia and a Patron of the Committee for Infrastructure and Logistics Australia.

 In 2012 he formed Shanghai Commonwealth Investment and Consulting (which is operating mainly in China).
 The company has a focus on building trade ties between China and Australia with a particular focus on food products.